jeetsukumaran/piikun/README.md

 The partition comparison tables, on the other hand, provide a range of bivariate statistics for every distinct pair of partitions, including the mutual information, joint entropy, etc., as well as a information theoretic distance statistics are true metrics on the space of species distribution models: the variance of information [@meila2007comparing] and the normalized joint variance of information distance [@vinh2010information].

+More details regarding the theory, metrics, and measures implemented in here can be found in [Sukumaran and Meila, 2024](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05997-y).

 ## Installation

 ### Installing from the GitHub Repositories